 fbpx

-Friends of the Frankfort Community Public Library: A partnership started from community need continuing for community collaboration
+Friends of the Frankfort Community Public Library: A partnership started out of community need grows into a rich collaboration

 Day in and day out, Indiana Humanities’ grantees and partners are bringing the humanities to life for Hoosiers across the state.
 From small towns like Jasper to big cities like Fort Wayne, our grantees are creating thoughtful programs, bridging divides and inspiring Hoosiers to think, read and talk.
 As part of our ongoing efforts to uplift the work of our partners, we’re highlighting past and present grantees and sharing their stories of impact.